-All members of Trust staff (including Medirest and Skanska colleagues) are responsible for any record that they create or use.
+All staff (including Medirest and Skanska colleagues) are responsible for any record that they create or use.
 This responsibility is established at, and defined by, the law.
-Everyone working for the Trust and for the NHS generally who records, handles, stores or otherwise comes across information has a personal common law duty of confidence.
+Everyone working for the Trust and for the NHS generally who records, handles, stores, or otherwise comes across information has a personal common law duty of confidence.